Threatened trees at Westonbirt Arboretum

 That means there are twice the number of threatened tree species globally than threatened mammals, birds, amphibians and reptiles combined.

-"A third of the world’s trees are at risk of extinction" - BCGI State of the World’s Trees report.
+"A third of the world’s trees are at risk of extinction" State of the World’s Trees report.

-At Westonbirt we hold around 100 threatened species that are included on the IUCN Red Data list; a list assessing the extinction risk of plants, fungi and animals.
+At Westonbirt we hold around 100 threatened species that are included on the IUCN Red List of Threatened Species; a list assessing the extinction risk of plants, fungi and animals.

 We all know that the black rhino is critically endangered, but did you know that a five-finger maple, is also critically endangered?
 This is one of the trees that explodes in colour, during Westonbirt’s autumn displays.